-The School District's bonded debt consists of various issues of general obligation bonds that are generally callable with interest payable semiannually.
+The School District's bonded debt consists of general obligation bonds that are generally noncallable with interest payable semiannually.
 Bond proceeds primarily pay for acquiring or constructing capital facilities.
-Bonds have also been issued to advance-refund previously issued bonds.
-The School District repays general obligation bonds from voter-approved property and sales taxes.
+The School District repays general obligation bonds from voter-approved sales taxes.
 General obligation bonds are direct obligations and pledge the full faith and credit of the School District.

-The School District had no unused line of credit or outstanding notes from direct borrowings and direct placements related to governmental activities as of June 30, 2022.
-In the event the entity is unable to make the principal and interest payments using proceeds from the Education Special Purpose Local Option Sales Tax (ESPLOST), the debt will be satisfied from the general fund or from a direct annual ad valorem tax levied upon all taxable property within the School District.
+In the event the entity is unable to make the principal and interest payments using proceeds from the Education Special Purpose Local Options Sales Tax (ESPLOST), the debt will be satisfied from a direct annual ad valorem tax levied upon all taxable property within the School District.
 Additional security is provided by the State of Georgia Intercept Program which allows for state appropriations entitled to the School District to be transferred to the Debt Service Account Custodian for the payment of debt.